Sexual abuse scandal in the Roman Catholic Archdiocese of Chicago: Actions by archdiocese

 All allegations made to the archdiocese of past or present conduct are reported to the Illinois States Attorney's office and, if involving a current minor, to the Illinois Department of Children and Family Services.
 Of these allegations, the archdiocese investigates only matters involving current priests, from the standpoint of evaluating for removal from the priesthood.
 All priests, employees and volunteers go through background checks every three years.
 They are trained in identifying suspected abuse tand in reporting requirements to authorities. identifying and reporting requirements to the authorities for suspected abuse.
 Children in the diocese schools and study classes receive age-appropriate training, according to the diocese.
 According to John O'Malley, archdiocese special counsel, "he believes the archdiocese has reported every new case of sexual abuse to authorities since 2002 and provided files of older allegations going back decades."

-In response to the McCarrick-Vigano controversy, the Pope called a bishops’ conference on abuse scheduled for 2019 and appointed Cardinal Cupich to the organizing committee.
-In December 2018 the Attorney General of Illinois, who launched an investigation in summer 2018 following reporting of the Grand jury investigation of Catholic Church sexual abuse in Pennsylvania, issued a preliminary report.
-She stated having found evidence that allegations of sexual abuse by some 500 priests in the six dioceses in Illinois, including the archdiocese, had not been properly investigated by the dioceses.
-According to the archdiocese, since 2002, it has reported to authorities all claims, whether or not it investigated them, at the time the claims were made.

-Prior to the Attorney General's investigation, only the archdiocese and the Diocese of Joliet had previously published any names of priests with credible complaints against them.
-In response to the state AG's investigation, the archdiocese reversed a previous decision by Cardinal George and released 10 more names to its public list.

 In March 2019, lawyers for sex abuse victims revealed that 22 names were added to the list of 77 accused Catholic clergy, bringing the total number of accused clergy to 99.
-The Archdiocese acknowledged that names released by the lawyers were credible, with 20 of these 22 new names already reported to civil authorities by the Archdiocese.
+The archdiocese acknowledged that names released by the lawyers were credible, with 20 of these 22 new names already reported to civil authorities by the archdiocese.

-In January 2021, prominent South Side priest Father Michael Pfleger was suspended after being accused of sexual abuse of two minors.
-After an investigation by the Archdiocese, he was reinstated to parish ministry in May of the same year.
-The Chicago Tribune reported that the Archdiocese "concluded that there is insufficient reason to suspect Father Pfleger is guilty of these allegations."
+Actions by State of Illinois

+In the summer of 2018, Illinois Attorney General Lisa Madigan launched an investigation of sexual abuses allegations against Catholic clergy in Illinois.
+She issued a preliminary report in December 2018 that found allegations of sexual abuse by some 500 priests in the six dioceses in the state that had not been properly investigated.
+According to the archdiocese, since 2002, it has reported to authorities all claims, whether or not it investigated them, at the time the claims were made.In response to the state AG's investigation, the archdiocese reversed a previous decision by Cardinal George and released 10 more names to its public list.

+On May 23, 2023, Illinois Attorney General Kwame Raoul released a final report on Catholic clergy child sex abuse in Illinois.
+The multi-year investigation found that more than 450 Catholic clergy in Illinois abused nearly 2,000 children since 1950.
+The report found that the archdiocese "has done much to improve its handling of child sex abuse claims" over the prior 30 years, but it also offered criticisms of how some allegations against priests have been handled and how survivors of priest sexual abuse are treated.